A legend departs

 Sinama on target

-2001 - Future red Florent Sinama-Pongolle scored in France Under-17’s 2-1 defeat by Nigeria in the World Championships in the Dwight Yorke Stadium in Tobago, while Anthony Le Tallec also played.
+2001 - Florent Sinama-Pongolle scored in France Under-17’s 2-1 defeat by Nigeria in the World Championship Finals in the Dwight Yorke Stadium in Tobago, while Anthony Le Tallec also played.
 The French won their final two group games to progress, eventually going on to claim the title.

 A first for Rushie